dalgado-aws/BlogPosts/09_GoogleAppsScriptAndChatGPT.md

 #### Vast Possibilities to Explore

-ChatGPT and other bots like it are enhancing the productivity of programmers.
+ChatGPT and other bots like it are enhancing the programmer-productivity.
 The time-costs to get started with an interesting side-project is vastly reduced.

+Developers can use ChatGPT to increase their productivity manifold even for plain old Java programming.
+Security Sensitive organizations however restrict access to these new supertools.
+They will have to make adjustments as the cost-benefits become apparent.

 Now you can get started on the C# application for Windows that you were always postponing or the python big data applicaition